Omnidirectional type inference for ML: principality any way: Introduction

 \begin{program}[input,angles] let self_1_1 (x : <f : 'a. 'a -> 'a>) = if true then x#f x else x ° \Ocamlcomment{\ocamlFlag {\OCaml}0}° let self_1_2 x = if true then x#f x else (x : <f : 'a. 'a -> 'a>) ° \Ocamlcomment{\ocamlFlag {\OCaml}1}° \end{program}

 \parcomment {Our solution: a dynamic order}

-We propose \emph{omnidirectional} type inference, which relies on a \emph{dynamic} order of inference.
+We propose \emph{omnidirectional} type inference, a global inference approach that relies on a \emph{dynamic} order of inference.
 The solving of inference constraints may proceed in any order, suspending whenever progress requires \emph{known} type information.
 Other constraints may continue to be solved; once the missing information becomes available (typically via unification), the suspended typing constraints are resumed.

 \parcomment {Omnidirectionality is a framework}